jmarinpi/dgen_globetrotter/docs/index.rst

 - Understanding the economic or policy conditions in which DER adoption becomes viable
 - Illustrating sensitivity to market and policy changes such as retail electricity rate structures, net energy metering, and technology costs.

-An open-source version of the dGen model is currently being developed as part of the Resilient Planning for Distributed Energy Resources project.
-Learn about the `open-source version's development <https://www.nrel.gov/analysis/dgen/open-source-development.html>`_.

 Modeling Process
 -----------------